 Dr. Chris Wells studies Dąbrowski’s Theory of Positive Disintegration, and she founded the Dabrowski Center to provide a home for the theory and to support her work.
-She is an author, speaker, consultant, and the co-host of the Positive Disintegration Podcast.
+She serves as the CEO & President of Dabrowski Center, and she is an author, speaker, consultant, and the co-host of the Positive Disintegration Podcast.

-Chris is no longer accepting new therapy clients, and she’s focusing on consulting work and speaking engagements while building the Center.
+Chris is no longer accepting new therapy clients.
+She is focusing on consulting work and speaking engagements while building the Center.
 If you’d like to meet with Chris or hire her to speak, send an email to email@example.com.

-Chris is a member of the American Psychological Association, National Association of Social Workers, National Association for Gifted Children, and the Society for Qualitative Inquiry in Psychology.
+Chris is a member of the American Psychological Association, National Association of Social Workers, National Association for Gifted Children, Society for Qualitative Inquiry in Psychology, and SENG.